-32Karl Lehman, Mind and Brain: Separate but Integrated (Evanston, IL: Immanuel Publishing, 2023).
+39Karl Lehman, Mind and Brain: Separate but Integrated (Evanston, IL: Immanuel Publishing, 2023).

-- "The Place of the Immanuel Approach Emotional Healing In the Treatment of Clinical Disorders." - "The Immanuel Approach, Mental Illness, and Medication." - "Mood, Monthly Cycle, and the Immanuel Approach." - D. Specifically, can the Immanuel Approach be used as part of the treatment for: (All essays mentioned are available as free downloads from the Special Subjects/Advanced Topics section of the Resources page of www.immanuelapproach.com.) - Major depression?: See the essay, "Depression & the Immanuel Approach: General Comments and Frequently Asked Questions." - Bipolar disorder?: See the essay, "Bipolar Disorder and the Immanuel Approach: General Comments and Frequently Asked Questions." - Schizophrenia?: See the following two essays: "Psychosis and Psychotic Symptoms: Definitions and Diagnostic Considerations," and "Schizophrenia and the Immanuel Approach: General Comments and Frequently Asked Questions." - Attention Deficit and Hyperactivity disorder?: See the essay, "ADD/ADHD and Immanuel Approach Emotional Healing." - Obsessive Compulsive disorder?: "Obsessive Compulsive Disorder (OCD) and the Immanuel Approach: General Comments and Frequently Asked Questions." - E. Is the Immanuel Approach effective for attachment trauma?
+Questions."

+E. Is the Immanuel Approach effective for attachment trauma?
 It is incredibly difficult to permanently resolve attachment trauma, and most therapies can only manage the symptoms, as opposed to permanently heal these wounds.
 Fortunately, Jesus seems to know about attachment trauma, and His living presence is able to heal even the deepest of these wounds.
 The Immanuel Approach is the most effective intervention I am aware of for every form of attachment trauma I am aware of.
-See Chapter 34 in the big lion book, "Rita, Attachment Trauma, and Immanuel," for additional discussion of the Immanuel Approach and attachment trauma. - F. Is the Immanuel Approach effective for type A (absence wound) trauma?
+See Chapter 34 in the big lion book, "Rita, Attachment Trauma, and Immanuel," for additional discussion of the Immanuel Approach and attachment trauma.

+F. Is the Immanuel Approach effective for type A (absence wound) trauma?
 Type A trauma, or absence-wound trauma, is trauma from the absence of good things that a person needs but doesn't get.
 For example, in the case study presented in Chapter 1 of the big lion book, Eileen was traumatized as a child by not getting the love and attention that she needed from her mother.